 "Fit" is important: we take care to match each student with the right teacher for his or her personality and learning style, so we always offer a free introductory lesson with any teacher(s) of your choice.
 Please contact us to set up your free tryout lesson(s).

-We currently offer private lessons in piano, violin, viola cello, bass and flute, with guitar and voice to be added soon .
+We currently offer private lessons in piano, all strings (including guitar), all brass, flute, and voice.
 Private lessons can be complemented with music theory and or chamber music (small ensemble), if desired.

 Private lesson students have opportunities to "give back" by performing in the community.
 We also work with students on their school orchestra and youth orchestra music, helping them to become confident ensemble members and achieve audition success.

 Parents are always welcome at private lessons, but are not required to be there.
 Due to the current health crisis, for 2020-21 we are able to accommodate only the student and a parent in the physical facility (plus a sibling if taking back-to-back lessons).

 Contact us to arrange your free online tryout lesson with the teacher(s) of your choice.

 30 minutes: $51 45 minutes: $72.25 60 minutes: $93.50